slightlyelegant/python-mysql/README.md

  2. Open config.ini in a text editor and add your database connection configurations under the [database] section

- 3. Open pop_db_processor.py in a text editor, find the following lines and add your insert and select SQL queries:
+ 3. Open pop_db_processor.py in a text editor, find the following lines and add your insert and select SQL queries inbetween the quotes:

     ```
     #############################################